Stabledog/vscode.settings/README.md

 4. To select the desired profile on launch, you must add `--profile <name>` to the vscode command line

 ## DevX Spaces
+1. Environment always uses `/root/.local/share/code-server/User/settings.json`
+2. We can map that using dotmake, so DevX Spaces is detected and contents of the appropriate profile are applied. *(todo: need tooling to propagate changes upstream from spaces to github)*

 ## Codespaces